Spring wildlife at Packwood

 Across in the woodland, nuthatches are a regular sight and can often be spotted climbing up the trees.
 They are beautifully coloured birds with a little black stripe across their eyes.

-Our grey herons are often seen standing motionless down by the lake, searching for small fish and amphibians.
+Our grey herons are often seen standing motionless, searching for small fish and amphibians.
 They look almost prehistoric when they take off and once in the air they are often mistaken for birds of prey.

 Spring is the time to find frog spawn and strings of toad spawn in the pools around Packwood.
-The ponds and lake are all good breeding places for our resident frogs, toads and newts.
-Look out for tiny froglets hopping over the lawn by the lake in the spring.
+The ponds in the woodland are all good breeding places for our resident frogs, toads and newts.
 Frogs and toads hibernate over the winter months under rocks or in compost heaps.

 Other sights to see